mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/batch-point.md

 ---
 title: BatchPoint class
-description: Defines the location and time or a batch job.
+description: "Defines the location and time or a batch job. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Defines the location and time or a batch job.